 West Mountain Loop

-West Mountain is located about 15 miles southwest of Provo, and is considered part of the southern segment of the Wasatch Mountain range, however, it’s completely detached, an island of rock that sprouts up at the southern end of Utah Lake.
-The summit of West Mountain is just over 6,900 feet, and is home to a BYU observatory, and various radio and cell towers.
-For cyclists, this is not one of the Utah mountains that you ride up and over.
-This is one that you ride completely around.
+West Mountain is located about 15 miles southwest of Provo, and is considered part of the southern segment of the Wasatch Mountain range; however, it’s completely detached, an island of rock that sprouts up at the southern end of Utah Lake.
+The summit of West Mountain is just over 6,900

 The West Mountain Loop is a classic rolling ride that takes you away from the hustle and bustle of the I-15 corridor, out along the shores of Utah Lake along Lincoln Beach Road, and through miles and miles of rural roads lined with cherry and apple orchards as you ride towards the town of Genola, and then back through the Goshen Gap.
 Expect about 1,000 vertical feet of elevation gain for the entire loop — almost flat when you consider you are never far away from the base of Mount Nebo, the highest peak in the Wasatch Range at over 11,000 feet.

 Head north on Highway 147, or 5600 West.
 Continue north on 5600 West towards the lake, even though Highway 147 heads back to the east.
 This is a tricky little part of the ride with a few jogs in the route, so pay attention to where you are going.
-Stay on 5600 W until a 90 degree left-hand turn onto 7200 South, then another 90 degree right-hand turn takes you to 6000 West.
+Stay on 5600 West until a 90-degree, left-hand turn onto 7200 South, then another 90-degree,

 Cyclists who are looking for more mileage can always start this ride from points a little farther north, like Spanish Fork, or Springville, by heading to the far south end of Utah Lake and jumping on Lincoln Beach Road.